We Tested 10 Models, This Weather Station Is Solar Powered and Easy to Use Making It Our Top Pick

 • Console’s screen is on the small side, which could be an issue for those with visual impairments

 The Sainlogic wireless weather station accurately monitors weather conditions and transmits data using Bluetooth technology.
 While this weather station resembles models that feature Wi-Fi capability, the Sainlogic will not connect to a home network, so data cannot be uploaded to an online weather service.
-However, for a Bluetooth-only array, the Sainlogic is accurate and comes with multiple sensors that monitor outdoor temperature, indoor temperature, wind speed and direction, rainfall accumulation, and barometric pressure.
+However, for a Bluetooth-only array, the Sainlogic is accurate and comes with multiple sensors that monitor outdoor temperature, indoor home temperatures, wind speed and direction, rainfall accumulation, and barometric pressure.

 We checked the transmission range of the array and found it could accurately transmit data just over a 250-foot distance.
 We mounted the station and used a surveying compass to orient it to true north.
 The Sainlogic uses a traditional anemometer and weather vane to measure wind, and its data was comparable to the data of our larger weather station.